Effects of Hurricane Georges in the Dominican Republic: Impact

 Georges dumped major amounts of rainfall over the island, peaking at 53 centimeters in Polo.
 The National Hurricane Center did not get an official amount, but estimates recorded an amount around 39 in on the island alone.

 In the Dominican Republic, Georges brought very strong winds, heavy rains and a moderate storm surge.
 Nearly 10 hours of rainfall created mudslides and overflown rivers across the mountainous country, damaging many cities along the southern coast, including the capital, Santo Domingo.
 120 mph winds downed and uprooted trees across much of the country, littering streets with debris and mud.
 Thousands of houses were destroyed, while many were completely destroyed from the flooding and winds.
 The whole country was stripped of electricity during the aftermath of the storm, which damaged water and communication systems.

 After Georges passed over the Dominican Republic, 438 people were confirmed dead or missing with another 155,000 people to be homeless.
 Six women and children were killed when a youth hostel fell into the Ozama River, which was overswelling.
 20 people were reported dead in the Azua Province in the Dominican Republic.
 Rescue workers were also searching for 30 children who went missing at a school in Cambita, which is 30 mi from Santo Domingo.
 500,000 people were left injured.
 2000 people went missing in the town of Mesopotamia, which is surrounded by the Yaque del Sur and San Juan Rivers after the republic's officials opened the nearby dam without evacuating villagers beforehand.
 Water damage left many of the island's roads impassable, which left people isolated in villages without the correct necessities.
 70%,or 112, of bridges in the Dominican Republic were destroyed.
 A Dominican economist, Felix Calvo estimated that the storm did about $6 billion (1998 USD) in damage to the island.
 The island's agriculture and tourism system suffered greatly.
 In the Dominican Republic, 55% of the agricultural system was lost, partly from mudslides, flash floods and river valleys.
 90% of all of the plantations in the area were destroyed.
 Rice, bananas and cavassas, the most basic foods on the island, were hit hard.
-Large pastures for animals were destroy as well as poultry and other necessities.
+Large pastures for animals were destroyed as well as poultry and other necessities.
 The damage to farmland and agriculture would total out to about $434 million (1998 USD).
 Damage and repairs to houses and public buildings was to reach over $400 million.
 Damage to the electrical system on Dominican Republic totalled out to $107 million (1998 USD).
 Flooding and wind damage from Hurricane Georges caused major damage to the island's major airport in Santo Domingo.